-Administrators Melvin- Admin Posted January 6, 2019 Administrators Share Posted January 6, 2019 Keep in mind the crown takes a lot longer to grow, the majority don’t see full results until 18 months.
+Administrators Melvin- Admin Posted January 6, 2019 Administrators Posted January 6, 2019 Keep in mind the crown takes a lot longer to grow, the majority don’t see full results until 18 months.
 However, was this discussed beforehand?
 Did you explain what you wanted worked.
 Sounds like there was a communication issue.
 In the end, I hope your satisfied.
-I’m a paid admin for Hair Transplant Network.
-I do not receive any compensation from any clinic.
-My comments are not medical advice.
-Check out my final hair transplant and topical dutasteride journey: View my thread Topical dutasteride journey Melvin- Managing Publisher and Forum Moderator for the Hair Transplant Network, the Coalition Hair Loss Learning Center, and the Hair Loss Q&A Blog.
-Follow our Social Media: Facebook, Instagram, Linkedin, and YouTube.
-Link to comment Share on other sites More sharing options...
+Quote I was just an inch away from booking a a hairmill based on google reviews before i stumbled upon this goldmine of a forum.
+I’m a paid administrator for Hair Transplant Network.
+I do not receive compensation from any clinic, and my comments are not medical advice.
+Check out my topical dutasteride journey: Topical dutasteride journey Melvin- Managing Publisher and Forum Moderator for the Hair Transplant Network, the Coalition Hair Loss Learning Center, and the Hair Loss Q&A Blog.
+Follow our Social Media: Instagram, YouTube.

-Regular Member here Posted January 6, 2019 Regular Member Share Posted January 6, 2019 Typically that is what you normally do.
+Regular Member here Posted January 6, 2019 Regular Member Posted January 6, 2019 Typically that is what you normally do.
 However as melvin said.
 It seems like communication issue one way or the other. however crown is the slowest and if the front is showing signs the crown will probably get better over time.
 But may not ultimately be what you wanted.
-Link to comment Share on other sites More sharing options...

-Senior Member AnalogFeel Posted January 6, 2019 Author Senior Member Share Posted January 6, 2019 (edited) 2 hours ago, Melvin-Moderator said: Keep in mind the crown takes a lot longer to grow, the majority don’t see full results until 18 months.
+Senior Member AnalogFeel Posted January 6, 2019 Author Senior Member Posted January 6, 2019 (edited) 2 hours ago, Melvin-Moderator said: Keep in mind the crown takes a lot longer to grow, the majority don’t see full results until 18 months.
 However, was this discussed beforehand?
 Did you explain what you wanted worked.
 Sounds like there was a communication issue.
 In the end, I hope your satisfied.
 I told the doctor up front that I really hated my middle and crown.
 I don't think he understood how important it was to me I understand why he feels the way he does - hairline is definitely most important but IMO a NW3 hairline with no baldspot still looks less like you're balding than a NW2 with a baldspot.
 I understand the crown takes a lot longer to thicken up but my crown still feels very very bald - not that there's hair there but it's thin.
 Is it really possible for growth on crown to start at 6-8 months?
-Edited January 6, 2019 by AnalogFeel Link to comment Share on other sites More sharing options...
+Edited January 6, 2019 by AnalogFeel

-Senior Member matt3480 Posted January 8, 2019 Senior Member Share Posted January 8, 2019 Gee imagine that...you said you didn’t grow at all and now after looking at pics (pics you refused to post because you were so insistant they showed no growth) you have decided you grew a lot in the front.
+Senior Member matt3480 Posted January 8, 2019 Senior Member Posted January 8, 2019 Gee imagine that...you said you didn’t grow at all and now after looking at pics (pics you refused to post because you were so insistant they showed no growth) you have decided you grew a lot in the front.
 Been on this site 4 years....haven’t met many like you.
 You are definitely a special kind.
-Link to comment Share on other sites More sharing options...

 Recommended Posts